 Listeria outbreaks from cantaloupes have killed many in the U.S., and state officials investigate new cases from fruits and canned goods.

 Did You know that Listeriosis bacteria take up to two months before symptoms can take place?
 So after eating rotten melon, you may fail to understand why you are sick.
 So this is what we were talking about above.

 It is hard to pin down liability with a long delay.
 And this is why it is so important to be vigilant.
 It helps to be abreast of the news.
 So look out for recalls if trying to figure out what made you sick.

-- Virus outbreaks.
-Could be a worker sneezing into your food.
+Virus outbreaks.
+It could be a worker sneezing into your food.
 That could give you the flu.

 And it is strongly tied to edible hosts.

-- Food-workers spread Salmonella regularly.
-And this can happen by preparing two different types of foods on the same surface and failing to wash counters before handling other dishes spreads.
+Food workers spread Salmonella regularly.
+And this can happen by preparing two different types of foods on the same surface and failing to wash counters before handling other dish spreads.

 Moreover, this heedlessly passes pathogens to other foods.
 So the entire kitchen becomes tainted.